Observations From Carter Crabtree

 Professional cave divers have explored portions of the underground tunnels.
 In one instance, they made it some 2,000 feet into one tunnel.
 That’s right.
 2000 feet.
 Imagine driving around in a garden-variety metro area knowing there’s a cave diver somewhere under the next traffic light.

 Schroeder pointed out one particular discovery down below the streets of Tampa.
-He called it ‘The Terminal Room’.
+He called it The Terminal Room’.
 Good name, too.
-As it turned out, a number of underground tunnels joined together there, like a train station terminal, he said.
-Big difference: Just flashlights and pure, unadulterated darkness.
-No people.
+As it turns out, a number of underground tunnels join together there, like a train station terminal, he said.
+Big difference: Just flashlights and pure, unadulterated blakness, No people.
 No trains, whatsoever.
+Just very dark silence.

-Sounded eerie as fucking hell, to me.
+Sounded fucking eerie as hell, to me.

 In 1972, something very bad happened to the Blue Sink.

-My handyman David was…right on.
+My handyman David was right on.
 Dammit.

 The Blue Sink was blocked, but not completely.

-The ground-up lime stone was dumped into Curiosity Creek, Schroeder said.
+The ground-up limestone was dumped into Curiosity Creek, Schroeder said.

 Remember Curiosity Creek from earlier?

-“So that went down to [the] Blue Sink and basically sealed the final fate of Blue Sink.
+“So that went down to [the] Blue Sink and basically sealed the final fate of the Blue Sink.
 It’s like liquid concrete sealing up the entire outflow,” he said.

 After a time, the Blue Sink wasn’t blue anymore.